tomjaguarpaw/H2/posts/next-haskell.markdown

 * `main :: IO (); main = ...` involves duplication.
 This needs to be
   got rid of, but I can't think of a good way right now.

+* Reduce special syntax: no special syntax for list types or list literals, maybe not even for tuple types or tuple literals!  `(->)` should not be a reserved identifier.

+* Either do notation or comprehensions, not both.